Key points

 Discuss Sensitive Topics: Remember that your doctor is bound by confidentiality and cannot share your information without your permission, which can help ease conversations about uncomfortable or embarrassing issues.

-Which doctors should I visit regularly in my thirties?
+Which doctors should I visit regularly in my 30s?

-You should regularly see your primary care physician, dentist, optometrist, dermatologist, mental health professional, allergist, cardiologist, endocrinologist, fertility doctor, and radiologist.
-The frequency of these visits can depend on your personal health situation and any pre-existing conditions.
+You should regularly visit your primary care physician, dentist, optometrist, dermatologist, mental health professional, allergist, cardiologist, endocrinologist, fertility doctor, and radiologist.

 What are the specific healthcare considerations for men in their thirties?